GuidoBR/digitalgarden/content/Lefèvre1923ReminiscencesOfAStockOperator.md

 >
 > Mas o homem comum não deseja ouvir que se trata de um mercado em alta ou em baixa.
 O que ele deseja é que lhe digam especificamente que ação específica comprar ou vender.
 Ele quer obter algo em troca de uma ninharia.
 Não deseja trabalhar.
 Ele nem sequer deseja ter que pensar.
 Já é cansativo demais ter que contar o dinheiro que pega do chão.

+> You remember Dickson G. Watts’ story about the man who was so nervous that a friend asked him what was the matter.
+>
+> “I can’t sleep,” answered the nervous one.
+>
+> “Why not?” asked the friend.
+>
+> “I am carrying so much cotton that I can’t sleep thinking about it.
+>
+> It is wearing me out.
+What can I do?”
+>
+> “Sell down to the sleeping point,” answered the friend.
+>
+> ---
+>
+> Você se lembra da história de Dickson G. Watts sobre o homem que estava tão nervoso que um amigo lhe perguntou qual era o problema.
+>
+> “Não consigo dormir”, respondeu o nervoso.
+>
+> “Por que não?”, quis saber o amigo.
+>
+> “Estou carregando tantas ações de algodão que não consigo dormir pensando nisso.
+Isso está me esgotando.
+O que eu posso fazer?”
+>
+> “Vá vendendo até chegar ao ponto de conseguir pegar no sono”, respondeu o amigo.

+**Endownment effect**

+> As a rule a man adapts himself to conditions so quickly that he loses the perspective.
+He does not feel the difference much – that is, he does not vividly remember how it felt not to be a millionaire.
+He only remembers that there were things he could not do that he can do now.
+It does not take a reasonably young and normal man very long to lose the habit of being poor.
+It requires a little longer to forget that he used to be rich.
+I suppose that is because money creates needs or encourages their multiplication.
+I mean that after a man makes money in the stock market he very quickly loses the habit of not spending.
+But after he loses his money it takes him a long time to lose the habit of spending.
+>
+> Por via de regra um homem se adapta às condições tão rapidamente que perde a visão do panorama geral.
+Não sente tanta diferença –– isto é, não se lembra direito de como era não ser um milionário.
+Ele se lembra apenas de antes havia coisas que não podia fazer, mas agora pode.
+Um homem razoavelmente jovem e normal não leva muito tempo para perder o hábito de ser pobre.
+Esquecer que era rico demora um pouco mais de tempo.
+Suponho que a causa disso seja o fato de que o dinheiro cria necessidades ou incentiva sua multiplicação.
+O que quero dizer é que depois que um homem ganha dinheiro no mercado de ações, perde muito rapidamente o hábito de não gastar.
+Mas depois que perde dinheiro, leva muito tempo para perder o hábito de gastar.

 **References**:

 > Investors and traders alike still liberally quote Graham and  Livermore on a regular basis despite the fact that both made their bones investing in the early part of the 20th century.